-The album also includes two original Neikrug compositions centered on the theme of journeys, both geographic (she recently moved from her hometown of Los Angeles to New York) and artistic.
-"When you're recording your debut album, fresh out of college, you're not exactly sure how you want to present yourself," Neikrug explains.
-"It was easier figuring that out by discovering who I didn't want to be.
-I'm just trying to take the jazz tradition and move it in my direction."
+The album also includes two original Neikrug compositions that reveal some of her journey from her hometown of Los Angeles, California, to New York City, New York.
+“When you’re recording your debut album, fresh out of college, you’re not exactly sure how you want to present yourself,” Neikrug explains.
+“It was easier figuring that out by discovering who I didn’t want to be.
+I’m just trying to take the jazz tradition and move it in my direction.”

 For more information, go to http://www.ariannaneikrug.com/